ansible-collections/arista.eos/docs/arista.eos.eos_command_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The commands to send to the remote EOS device over the configured provider.
+                        <div>The commands to send to the remote EOS device.
 The resulting output from the command is returned.
 If the <em>wait_for</em> argument is provided, the module is not returned until the condition is satisfied or the number of <em>retries</em> has been exceeded.</div>
                         <div>Commands may be represented either as simple strings or as dictionaries as described below.
 Refer to the Examples setion for some common uses.</div>
                 </td>
             </tr>